-As the State regulations require, your drinking water is routinely tested for numerous contaminants.
+As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants may include: microbial contaminants, inorganic contaminants, organic chemical contaminants, pesticides and herbicides, and radioactive contaminants.
-To view the "2020 Water Quality Monitoring Report - Annual Water Quality Report Supplement", prepared by the Erie County Water Authority, please visit ecwa.org.
+To view the "2024 Annual Water Quality Report" prepared by the Erie County Water Authority, please visit ecwa.org.
 The tables presented in the Supplement depict which compounds were tested for and which compounds were detected or not detected in your drinking water.
-The State allows testing for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of the data, though representative, are more than one year old.
+The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though representative, are more than one year old.